rogorido/sistercities/sistercities.md

 ![plot1](images/plot1.png)

 Now we have a scatterplot relating both variables.
 As you can see, it seems to be a clear lineal relationships between both variables.
+The more population a city has, the bigger its sistercities.
 As for the aspects relevant here, we see that ggplot2 has made some decisions on its own: background color, fontsize, etc. I think you would like to improve the quality and appearance of the plot, since some aspects are not very convincing: the labels of the axes, the plot's background, the size of the points, and so on.
 Every single plot's aspect can be manipulated.

 There are three different elements which are worth looking at: